LNP-BP/LNPBPs/lnpbp-0013.md

-As a security mechanism RGB uses **single-use seals** defined over bitcoin transaction outputs, which provides ability for any party having smart contract state history to verify it's uniquiness.
+As a security mechanism RGB uses **single-use seals** defined over bitcoin transaction outputs, which provides ability for any party having smart contract state history to verify it's uniqueness.
 In other words, RGB leverages Bitcoin script for its security model and definition of the **ownership** and **access rights**.